nh-server/switch-guide/docs/extras/theming.md

 ### Installing a theme

 !!! tip ""
-	1. Copy `NXThemeInstaller.nro` to the switch folder on your sd card.
+	1. Copy `NXThemesInstaller.nro` to the switch folder on your sd card.
 	2. Copy your `prod.keys` to the switch folder on your sd card.
 	3. Create a folder called `themes` on your sd card and copy your `.nxtheme` files to the themes folder on your sd card .
 	4. Boot switch CFW, launch the homebrew launcher and launch `NXThemes Installer`.